stIncMale/stincmale.github.io/resume.markdown

   * **redeveloped**;
   * a couple of dozen projects started using it compared to only a single one before redevelopment.
   {% comment %}
-    A single admin server that allows registering users, modifying configs (all this is stored in a PostgreSQL DB).
+    A single admin server that allows registering users, modifying configs (all this is stored in a DB managed by PostgreSQL).
     There are multiple read-only servers that clients use to read configs (all servers have the same DNS name, DNS round-robin for balancing).
     Reading the config data does not require authorization.
     Read-only servers do not have persistent data and get configurations from the admin server via JGroups.
   {% endcomment %}
-* **Notifications server/client** (Netty, ZooKeeper + Apache Curator, Protocol Buffers, PostgreSQL) &mdash;
+* **Notifications server/client** (Netty, ZooKeeper + Curator, JGroups, Protocol Buffers, PostgreSQL) &mdash;
   provides unified access to major push notification services, e.g., Amazon Device Messaging, Apple Push Notification Service
   * **refactored the design** as inappropriate usage of ActiveMQ and Quartz Scheduler was causing performance bottlenecks;
   * **improved the throughput** by an order of magnitude;
   * when I resigned, this server was used by all ZeptoLab games.
   {% comment %}
-    TODO
+    A single admin server that allows registering users, modifying notification configs (all this is stored in a DB managed by PostgreSQL).

+    Each notification has an ID, which is constructed from the game ID and the notification ID unique within all notifications for that game).

+    There are multiple worker servers that maintain the notification schedule and send notifications via platform-specific API
+    (Android notifications, Apple Push Notification service).
+Workers maintain the schedule in memory (the scheduler is based on the ScheduledExecutorService), but also persist it in its local DB in the form of a almost append-only log.
+    The log is read at startup starting from the entries that are not outdated and towards the most recent entries (if there are multiple entries for the same notification ID, the most recent entry overrides the older ones regardless of the scheduled time for them).
+The log is regularly trimmed, i.e., the outdated entires are removed.

+    Worker servers get configurations from the admin server via JGroups.

+    There are multiple balancer servers (all servers have the same DNS name, DNS round-robin for balancing).
+    They organize workers into a consistent hash ring, so that a re-schedule request can be forwarded to the same worker that originally scheduled the notification with the same ID.
+When a new worker is added or a worker leaves the ring, data (schedules) for those
+    IDs that have to be moved to different workers in the ring.
+This greatly simplifies the solution and affects only a small fraction of notifications, not allowing to re-schedule or cancel them (re-scheduling may schedule a notification with the same ID).

+    Balancer servers discover workers from a ZooKeeper cluster: workers register themselves there.
   {% endcomment %}
 </div>